 It is relatively easy to raise Monarch butterflies at home as long as their area is kept warm, clean and they have enough of their preferred food, the swan plant.
+Find out how to grow swan plants here.
 The butterfly life cycle has four stages; egg, caterpillar or larva, pupa and adult.

 The Monarch Butterfly in New Zealand

 Monarch butterflies are New Zealand’s largest butterfly and have been here since the late 1800s.
 Their Maori name is kakahu.

 It is recommended that you raise Monarchs inside or in a sheltered position outside as this provides them with protection from the wind as well as making it easier to observe their development.
 At certain stages in their development (when very small, shedding their skin as caterpillars and when they have just emerged as butterflies) they are very fragile and vulnerable and it is important that they are not handled at these times as they may die as a result.

 The main food for Monarchs is the swan plant or milkweed (Asclepias fruiticosa).
 You can raise the swan plant from seed or buy the plant from a garden centre.
 The best time to do this is in spring so the plant has a chance to grow to a reasonable size.
 The plant may already have eggs on it, but if not, place the plant outside in a sunny spot so that a female Monarch can find the plant and lay her eggs on the underside of a leaf.
 Remove any unwanted eggs at this stage.
 It is best to have only 2-3 caterpillars on each plant because the caterpillars are very hungry and will eat the whole plant if there are too many of them.